-If there is no vertex that has three edges of length $1$, in particular when $n\ne12$, the configuration that $n$ edges of length $1$ can form is a union of loops.
-Since the distance between the endpoints of adjacent edges is either $1$ or $\de_2$, the loop is either a equilateral triangle or a regular $n$-gon.
+If there is no vertex that has three edges of length $1$, in particular when $n\ne12$, the shortest edge graph $G$ is a union of cycles.
+Since the distance between the endpoints of adjacent edges is either $1$ or $\de_2$, the cycle is either a equilateral triangle or a regular $n$-gon.

-(4) Case when $n\ge7$ and $n$ is not a multiple of $3$.
-Since $n\ne12$, the configuration that $n$ edges of length $1$ is a union of loops.
+(4) Case when $n$ is not a multiple of $3$.
+Since $n\ne12$, the shortest edge graph $G$ is a union of cycles.
 Since it cannot be a union of triangles, it should be a regular $n$-gon.

-(5) Case when $n$ is a multiple of $3$ and $9\le n\le 30$.
-Note that there appears an equilateral triangle if there is a vertex that has three edges of length $1$ when $n=12$.
-It follows that we have only to show that there are no equilateral triangles.
+(5) Case when $n$ is a multiple of $3$.
+We have only to show that the shortest edge graph $G$ does not contain an equilateral triangle.
 Lemma \ref{lemma_Fijk} implies that if there is an equilateral triangle, all the other vertices correspond to the solutions of \eqref{eq_Fnijk}.
 The solutions $(n/6-1, n/6, n/6)$ and $(n/6, n/6, n/6+1)$ each produce three points, and the solutions $(n/3-1, n/3, n/3+1)$ and $(8,10,11)$ each produce six points.

 (5-i) Case $n=9$.
 The equation \eqref{eq_Fnijk} has a unique solution $(2,3,4)$ which corresponds to six points as illustrated in Figure \ref{ijk_position}.
 Since $P_1P_2=\de_2>1$ and $P_2P_3=1+\de_2>2$, there are no more edges with length $1$ except for the three edges of $\triangle ABC$.